Loans for Students and Parents

 If your parent would like to obtain a Federal Direct Parent PLUS Loan, a FAFSA is required to be filed by the student.
 Parent PLUS Loans will be originated/created with the U.S. Department of Education beginning in mid-July.
 Since the credit check is performed when you apply for a Parent PLUS Loan, and it is only good for 90 days, it is best to wait until mid-July before submitting your application.

 The PLUS Loan application process is two separate steps.

-- One parent should complete the Parent PLUS application on the Federal Student Aid website, using your parent FAFSA PIN # to log in.
+- One parent should complete the Parent PLUS application on the Federal Student Aid website, using your parent FSA ID to log in.

 - After applying online, the parent (borrower) needs to sign a Master Promissory Note (MPN) on the Federal Student Aid website.

 - A credit check is done before you complete the entire PLUS loan application.
 If approved, you can proceed by completing the loan application and signing an MPN.
 If denied, you have the option to submit endorser information (a co-signer for the parent loan; if not your student may be eligible for additional Federal Unsubsidized Stafford Loan.)

 - During the online application process on the Federal Student Aid website, the borrower may request an "in-school deferment" option that will be in effect while the student is enrolled full-time.
 Interest will accumulate on the loan during this deferment period.
 You can also contact the Direct Loan Servicer at 1-800-848-0979 to request a PLUS “in-school deferment”.
 Otherwise, the PLUS Loan payments begin 60 days after the loan is fully disbursed into your student’s account.